ice-lab/icestore/README.md

 ## Introduction

-icestore is a lightweight React state management library based on hooks.
-It has following core features:
+`icestore` is a lightweight React state management library based on hooks.
+It has the following core features:

-* Minimal API: only 3 API, easy to pick up in 5 minutes
+* Minimal API: Contains 3 APIs, which is easily learnable in 5 minutes.
-* Predictable: unidirectional data flow just like Redux, only allow state mutation inside actions, make data flow easier to trace
+* Predictable: Uses unidirectional data flow (similar to Redux) and allows state mutation only inside actions, allowing data flow to be traced easily.
-* Optimal performance: multiple store design and only trigger rerender when state changed
+* Optimal performance: decrease the number of view components needs to rerender when state changes by creating multiple stores, and rerendering only occurs when the state changes by diffing with previous state.
-* Built in async status: record loading and error status of async actions, simplify loading and error render logic in view
+* Built in async status: Records loading and error status of async actions, simplifying the rendering logic in the view layer.

 The data flow is as follows:

 <img src="https://user-images.githubusercontent.com/5419233/60878757-f44a6b00-a272-11e9-8afa-d47e8493e040.png" width="400" />

 ### Compatibility

-icestore is only compatable with React 16.8.0 and later cause it's dependency of React hooks.
+`icestore` is only compatable with React 16.8.0 and later because of its dependency of React hooks.

 ## Getting Started

-Let's build a simple todo app from scatch using icestore which includes following steps:
+Let's build a simple todo app from scatch using `icestore` which includes following steps:

-* Define store config which is a plain javascript object, properties of function type correspond to action and non function type correspond to state.
+* Define a store config (a plain javascript object) which consists of function properties (correspond to the action) and other properties (correspond to state).

 ```javascript
 // src/stores/todos.js